Joule-Thomson expansion of charged dilatonic black holes: J-T coefficient

-Because of the minimum radius equation (25) contains the complex index, so it is difficult to calculate the explicit expressions of the ratio $T_{min}/T_{c}$, but we can still do some numerical analysis.
-Combining (14), (25) and (26), the numerical result of the ratio $T_{min}/T_{c}$ is shown in FIG. 4.
-It is obvious that for different dilaton parameter $\alpha$, the ratio have an intersection point corresponding to a particular value of black hole's charge, which we name it $Q=Q^{*}$, this phenomenon holds for the other dimensions $n$.
-When the charge $Q<Q^{*}$ , the ratio decreases with increasing $\alpha$, on the contrary, when the $Q>Q^{*}$, the ratio increases slightly with increasing $\alpha$.
-Moreover, we find when the dimension increases, the intersection point changes and first moves toward the higher charge, then reaches the maximum value at dimension $n=5$, and last moves toward the low charge.
-The minimum value of the ratio increases when $n$ increases, the case of $\alpha=0$ can also be shown in the data in Table I. Next, we would like to do some analytical investigation of the ratio $T_{min}/T_{c}$.
-For $n=3$, $\alpha=0$, $r_{min}$ with the following root
+As the minimum radius in Eq.(25) contains a complex index, it is difficult to obtain explicit expressions for the ratio $T_{min}/T_{c}$; however, we can still perform some numerical analysis.
+By combining Eqs.(14), (25) and (26), the numerical results of the ratio $T_{min}/T_{c}$ are shown in FIG. 5.
+It is evident that the ratio $T_{min}/T_{c}$ is independent of the charge; however, an increase in the dilaton parameter $\alpha$ causes the ratio to increase.
+This phenomenon can be observed at any dimension.
+For small values of $\alpha$ (including $\alpha=0$), the ratio decreases with an increase in the dimension $n$, and under certain conditions, the ratio is less than 1/2.
+A case corresponding to $\alpha=0$ is shown in the data in Table I. As the parameter $\alpha$ approaches 1, when $n$ increases, the ratio $T_{min}/T_{c}$ increases, and it is always greater than 1/2.
+In fact, we can also perform an analytical investigation on the ratio $T_{min}/T_{c}$ under some special conditions; for instance, for $n=3$ and $\alpha=0$, $r_{min}$ has the following root

-to make the ratio $T_{min}/T_{c}$ to be positive, we take $r_{min}$ to be a physically positive root, we substitute the root into Eq.
+To make the ratio $T_{min}/T_{c}$ positive, we consider $r_{min}$ to be a physically positive root and substitute the root into Eq.
 (26) and obtain

-The other physical quantities for various dimensions shown in Table II with the absence of dilaton field $\alpha$.
-When we fix $b$=1, $k$=1 and $Q=1$, we calculate the ratios $T_{min}/T_{c}$ for the different dimensions and show in Table I. for the case of the nonzero dilaton parameter $\alpha$, we show the ratio $T_{min}/T_{c}$ in FIG.4.
+We obtain $T_{min}/T_{c}=1/2$, in agreement with the result reported in Ref \cite{J1}.
+The other physical quantities, except for the dilaton field $\alpha$, at various dimensions are summarized in Table II.